Probability laws associated to the independence preserving quadrirational Yang-Baxter maps -- the ultimate case: The boundary case The boundary case of beta=infty

 Clearly, $Y$ and $V$ are absolutely continuous.
 Since $U=F_1^{(\alpha,\infty)}(X,Y)$ is a smooth function of independent $(X,Y)$, and $Y$ has a density, $U$ also has a density, say $f_U$.
-Similarly, we conclude that $X$ has a density, say$f_X$.
-Therefore, the independence assumptions yield
+Similarly, we conclude that $X$ has a density, say $f_X$.
+Therefore, the independence assumptions yield\footnote{Here and below, the notation $f\propto g$, where $f$ and $g$ are two functions, means that $f=c\,g$ for some positive constant $c$.}

 where

 is the Jacobian determinant of $(F^{(\alpha,\infty)})^{-1}$.
 This can be rewritten as

 Fix $\kappa>0$.
 Then, for every $u>(\kappa\alpha)^{-1}$ there exists $v>0$ such that $\tfrac{1+ v+\alpha uv}{\alpha u}=\kappa$.
 Moreover, $1+v\propto\tfrac{u}{1+\alpha u}$ and $1+u+v+\alpha uv\propto u$.
 For such $v$, after simple algebra, equality \eqref{fu} gives